 - “Humanitarian Aid and Civil War.
 Quasi-Experimental Evidence from Syrian Refugees in Lebanon.”
 With Christian Lehmann.
 Under review.
 (Online Appendix)

-- Syrians in the Middle East: The Lives and Livelihoods of Refugees and Their Hosts.
+- Syrian Refugees and Their Hosts in Jordan, Lebanon, and the Kurdistan Region of Iraq: Lives, Livelihoods, and Local Impacts.
 The World Bank.
 Forthcoming.
 With Nandini Krishnan, Tara Vishwanath, Monica Biradavolu, Kevin Carey, Matthew Groh, Meghan Lucas, Nethra Palaniswamy, Flavio Russo Riva, Dhiraj Sharma, Thomas Ginn and Jacob Goldston.

 - “‘Giving More’ Through Direct Cash Aid.”
 Refugees Deeply.
 July 20, 2016.